Sulfur Testing

 The preceding is a brief description of our techniques used in sulfur determination.
 Due to the exclusive use of the flask combustion in the sulfur determination, we are not able to determine sulfur on air-sensitive samples.

-Experience has shown that Phosphorus, Selenium, Iodine, or Copper do show some interference, yielding lower results.
+Experience has shown that Phosphorus, Fluorine, Selenium, Sodium, Iodine, or Copper do show some interference, yielding lower results.
 We are unable to perform analysis if these elements are present due to the accuracy of the results.